When using a modern journaling filesystem such as

 (which is the number of seconds to display the GRUB menu before

 automatically booting), and comment out the “

-line (or you have to hit the escape key to show the menu).
+line if present (or you have to hit the escape key to show the menu).

 Booting into single user mode hopefully causes the boot process to stop while